Here are some steps for enumerating an API.

 For each endpoint:

-• Are the server-side validating the values properly?
+• Is the server validating the values properly (type, range, format, etc)?

 • Are there conflicts between optional parameters?
 Does the server check them properly?